US Top 10 Most Scenic Road Bike Climbs

 Mount Mitchell is the highest point in North Carolina, the Appalachian Mountains and east of the Mississippi River.
 There are 7 overlooks along the climb that offer stunning views of the surrounding Black Ridge Mountains.
 This is a must-do climb for anyone seeking a bike climbing challenge with exceptional scenery to dull the pain along the way.

 #7 OF 10 US MOST BEAUTIFUL BIKE CLIMBS

 GLACIER POINT, YOSEMITE NATIONAL PARK, CALIFORNIA

-The Yosemite Valley to Glacier Point bike climb has greatest one-two scenic viewpoint punches in the United States: Tunnel View and Glacier Point (throw in Washburn Point, just before Glacier Point, as a bonus).
+The Yosemite Valley to Glacier Point bike climb has greatest one-two punches for scenic viewpoints in the United States: Tunnel View and Glacier Point (throw in Washburn Point, just before Glacier Point, as a bonus).